fkie-cad/COMIDDS/content/datasets/optc.md

 Unfortunately, there seems to be no labeling beyond the one implied by the folder structure, and the authors suggest to use the provided ground truth file to label events manually.

+However, two recent efforts provide a more precise labeling of the events and describe their methodology to do so.
+The github repository [optc-labels](https://github.com/AT03380/optc-labels) associated with the article [Effective IDS under constraints of modern enterprise networks: revisiting the OpTC dataset (2024)](https://doi.org/10.1109/CIoT63799.2024.10757066) provides the labeling of host events.
+The gitlab repository [A New Hope For Darpa Optc](https://gitlab.inria.fr/fmajorcz/a_new_hope_for_darpa_optc/-/tree/main/labelling) associated with the article [A New Hope For Darpa Optc (2025)](https://inria.hal.science/hal-05474126/) provides the labeling of host and network data.
+It must be noted that the labeling of host events is not exactly the same.
+Moreover, the work [A New Hope For Darpa Optc (2025)](https://inria.hal.science/hal-05474126/) provides a corrected version of the dataset available [here](https://entrepot.recherche.data.gouv.fr/dataset.xhtml?persistentId=doi:10.57745/UXCWOC).

 ### Papers

 - [Analyzing the Usefulness of the DARPA OpTC Dataset in Cyber Threat Detection Research (2021)](https://doi.org/10.1145/3450569.3463573)